Scarabiasis: Infection

-Diagnosis and Cure
+Diagnosis and treatment

 Clinical manifestations of canthariasis vary greatly depending on the entry site of the invasion, the insect species, the number of larvae and their target tissue.
 It should be remembered that canthariasis may, at least initially, not give clear clinical symptoms.
 Infections may lead to severe damage to infant and older patient upon involvement of important organs of the body.
 The patients once diagnosed having canthariasis or scarabiasis should be treated in time.

 Dermatologic symptoms include boils, pruritus, erythema, and severe pain caused by the movement of larvae in the skin and in subcutaneous tissues.
 During the invasion, a polymorphic inflammatory infiltrate may be observed in neighboring tissues.
 The most frequently reported complication in this disease is a secondary bacterial infection.

 Gastric canthariasis, caused by swallowed eggs or larvae, manifests as nausea and vomiting, stomachache and abdominal bloating, loss of appetite and weight loss, or diarrhea resembling intestinal parasite infection.
 In extreme cases, the larvae penetrate through the wall of the digestive tract and invade other organs; this, however, is rare, because most die before reaching the small intestines.
 Untreated canthariasis may lead to death of the animal as a result of anaphylactic shock, intoxication or secondary bacterial infection of damaged host tissues.

 Fatalities among humans are not reported in the scientific literature.
 However, mortality in other mammals due to canthariasis infection was confirmed, for example, in weaned pigs in large-scale farming.

-A canthariasis case reported in Iran on a 10-year-old boy who was hit by an urogenital infection was a rare occurrence in which the beetle was hosted in the urinary system.
+A canthariasis case was reported in Iran in a 10-year-old boy who contracted a urogenital infection, a rare occurrence in which the beetle was hosted in the urinary system.
 Symptoms were intermittent, and urine contained brown sediments similar to bladder stones.
 Debris, hyperemia and inflammation were identified in bladder and in the urethra cystoscopy.
 However, no larva was seen in bladder and urethra.
-The patient recovered after oral Ivermectin therapy.
+The patient recovered after oral ivermectin therapy.

 The clinical symptoms of the only known infection by Lasioderma serricorne in the human gastrointestinal tract were relatively light.